zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## M007 - Public Integration Already Exists

 We only allow one public integration in our app directory for a given app.
-If a public integration with the same title already exists, we won't approve your submission to go public.
-If you're the owner of the existing public integration, create an updated version with any edits and promote that instead of submitting a new integration.
+If a public integration with the same title already exists, we probably won't approve your submission to go public.
+If you're the owner of the existing public integration, you may want to create a version and promote that instead of submitting a new integration.

 ---